oshtz/tagmeister/README.md

 ## Contributing

-Contributions to Tagmeister are welcome!
+Contributions to tagmeister are welcome!
 Please feel free to submit a Pull Request.